ledgersmb/LedgerSMB/README.md

 # System requirements

 Note that these are the system requirements for LedgerSMB 1.8.
-Please check the system requirements for [the 1.6 old stable version](https://github.com/ledgersmb/LedgerSMB/tree/1.6#system-requirements) and [the 1.7 version](https://github.com/ledgersmb/LedgerSMB/tree/1.7#system-requirements).
+Please check the system requirements for [the 1.6 version](https://github.com/ledgersmb/LedgerSMB/tree/1.6#system-requirements) and [the 1.7 version](https://github.com/ledgersmb/LedgerSMB/tree/1.7#system-requirements).